ddsnowboard/FantasyStocks/spec.md

 #Fantasy Stocks Spec
 ######Will Koster
 =========
-Any good spec has to have scenarios for who will use the product, otherwise the product might not be used, so here they are.
+Any good spec has to have scenarios for who will use the product, otherwise they might have a CueCat, so here they are.

 Scenarios
 ==========